 - Wait until the water boils.
 Many stovetop kettles have a whistle that blows in a rhythm when the water boils.
-This indicates the water is now steaming hot and ready to add in your cup of tea.
+This indicates the water is now steaming hot and ready to add to your cup of tea.

 - Many stovetop tea kettles with infuser let you add tea leaves at the time you put the unit over the stove.
 This eases tea making process as you do not have to strain out the powder or leaves.
-Simply pour the hot tea in the cup and sip the refreshing beverage.
+Simply pour the hot tea into the cup and sip the refreshing beverage.

 What is the difference between a teapot and a tea kettle?

 We often use teapot and tea kettle interchangeably.
 But there is a minor difference between a teapot and a tea kettle.
 A tea kettle is solely used to boil water.
 They are designed in such a way that they reach boiling point fast so you can prepare your tea in no time.
 On the other hand, you put leaves or flowers in a teapot and steep hot water in the unit itself.
 Here your tea gets ready as the water reaches the boiling point.
 Both, the tea kettle and teapot come in various materials.
 Some famous materials are steel, ceramic, and glass.

 How often should I clean my tea kettle?

 A good practice is to clean the tea kettle after use once it cools down.
 But after a few uses, you might want to deep clean your unit.
 Deep cleaning is important due to limescale built-up in the kettle.
 And you must remove it before it takes up the stubborn form.
 And it is extremely easy to descale a tea kettle.